-This feature allows you to defrost foods such as meat, poultry and seafood, simply by entering the weight.
+This feature allows you to defrost foods such as meat. poultry and seafood, simply by entering the weight.
 Press Auto Defrost.
+Bars will be displayed above the "Defrost", and on the left side of the "oz/ lb" or "g/kg".